-- a.
-Football and Soccer.
-An organized practice in 11-man football and soccer shall mean more than seven students under direct supervision of a sponsor.
-An organized practice in 8-man football shall mean more than five students under the direct supervision of a sponsor.
-An organized practice in 6-man football shall mean more than four students under the direct supervision of a sponsor.
+- E) Track & Field.
+An organized practice shall mean more than twelve students under direct supervision of a sponsor.
+If more than one such group is practicing at the same time, it shall be called an organized practice. - Unattached Participation.
+The following guidelines should be followed in allowing out-of-season participation by students in meets or events which are not sanctioned or sponsored by the Nebraska School Activities Association and its member schools: - 1) Contestants shall not use any school uniform or be identified with the school. - 2) Contestants shall not use school equipment. - 3) The school shall provide no resources for the participants, or release coaches on school time to transport participants to or from the event, or to coach out of season athletic events. - 4) Coaches can attend unattached meets if there are no more than 12 students participating. - F) Baseball & Softball.
+An organized practice shall mean more than seven students under the direct supervision of a sponsor.
 If more than one group is practicing at the same time, it shall be called an organized practice.
-The only pieces of general equipment shall be footballs, shoes, helmets, kicking tees, and hand held dummies and there shall be no contact with mechanical training devices or blocking sleds or with another player. - b.
-Basketball, Baseball, Bowling, Softball, Volleyball, Tennis and Wrestling.
-An organized practice shall mean more than four students under the direct supervision of a sponsor.
-If more than one group is practicing at the same time, it shall be called an organized practice.
-In baseball and softball, beginning four weeks prior to the official start of softball and baseball practice, sponsors may work with up to eight (8) players using only balls, gloves and protective catcher's equipment.
+Beginning four weeks prior to the official start of softball and baseball practice, sponsors may work with up to eight (8) players using only balls, gloves and protective catcher's equipment.
 No other equipment, including bats may be used by players or coaches.
 An organized practice shall mean more than eight (8) students under the direct supervision of a sponsor.
 If more than one group is practicing at the same time, it shall be called an organized practice.
-During the four weeks prior to the official start of practice, sponsors will have the option of working with four (4) student athletes or eight (8) student athletes using the prescribe allowable equipment. - c.
-Track & Field, Golf and Cross Country.
-An organized practice shall mean more than three students under direct supervision of a sponsor.
-If more than one such group is practicing at the same time, it shall be called an organized practice. - d.
-Swimming & Diving.
-An organized practice shall mean more than three students under direct supervision of a sponsor.
-Two or more groups may practice at the same time providing no more than three students are under the direct supervision of a coach or sponsor.
+During the four weeks prior to the official start of practice, sponsors will have the option of working with seven (7) student athletes or eight (8) student athletes using the prescribed allowable equipment.